borchand/aigs/README.md

 1. Install `uv` so you can get our environment up and running (https://docs.astral.sh/uv/)
 2. Clone this repo `git clone https://github.com/syrkis/aigs.git`
+3. Sun `uv syn` in the repo.

 Open the repo in your IDE.
-You can run the code with our dependencies using `uv run python`
+You can run the code with our dependencies using `uv run python main.py`

 ## labs